MFM16/E-Commerce/README.md

 # E-CommThis

-//This website is build using VUE JS and Laravel, you can download it and modified
+This website is build using VUE JS and Laravel, you can download it and modified

 ## Project setup
 ```